-By virtue of their interests in the ordinary shares of the Company and pursuant to Section 8 of the Companies Act 2016 in Malaysia, Dato' Zhang Li and Zhang Yang are deemed to have an interest in the ordinary shares of the subsidiaries to the extent that the Company has an interest.
+By virtue of their interests in the ordinary shares of the Company and pursuant to Section 8 of the Companies Act 2016 in Malaysia, Dato' Zhang Li, Zhang Yang and Chow Hung Keey are deemed to have an interest in the ordinary shares of the subsidiaries to the extent that the Company has an interest.

-None of the other directors other than Dato' Zhang Li and Zhang Yang holding office at the end of the financial period had interest in shares in the Company or its related corporations during the financial period.
+None of the directors except Dato' Zhang Li, Zhang Yang and Chow Hung Keey holding office at the end of the financial year had interest in shares in the Company or its related corporations during the financial year.